If you have a keen interest in plants, growing and garden design then a career in amenity horticulture could be for you

 - knowledge of health and safety regulations and procedures

 - a full driving licence (usually a requirement).

-Practical horticultural experience is vital.
+Practical horticulture experience is vital.
 Try to obtain a work experience placement or a vacation job within the industry.
 Voluntary gardening work is also useful, for example, with organisations such as the:

 You can also find volunteering work with local gardening projects.

-There are opportunities to undertake work experience placements in all areas of horticulture abroad.
+There are opportunities to undertake horticulture placements in all areas of the field abroad.